Writing Accomplishments that pass the CFO Test

 Here is a typical “meh” accomplishment for a resume or a performance review that doesn’t yet pass the CFO test:

-Worked on the billing project launch as member of ops team.
+Built authentication page of the billing project launch as member of frontend design team.

 Don’t say you were the member of a team (it is implied)

 It may feel like you’re taking credit for other people’s work, but ALL work is group work and so it is implied that you were part of a team.
 Unless you specifically say otherwise, all accomplishments are assumed to be a group effort.
-You don’t need to qualify your accomplishment.
+You don’t need to qualify your accomplishment, although you can clarify what you did.

-Actually, I’ll encourage something stronger here: if you were a leader of any part of the planning, execution, or delivery for the project, you should take responsibility for the whole project (remember early point that all accomplishments are assumed to be group efforts).
+Actually, I’ll encourage something stronger here: if you were a leader of any part of the planning, execution, or delivery for the project, you should take responsibility for the whole project (remember early point that all accomplishments are assumed to be group efforts, espescially on resumes).

 Launched the self-serve billing project.